kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-intro.md

 # Introduction

-This tutorial will guide you through implementing time-travel capabilities in your applications using KurrentDB.
-You will learn how to reconstruct and query the state of your system at any point in history—an essential feature for auditing to understand data evolution.
+This tutorial guides you through implementing time-travel capabilities in your applications using KurrentDB.
+You will learn how to reconstruct and query the state of your system at any point in history, an essential feature for auditing to understand data evolution.

 ## Objectives

 In this tutorial, you will:

-- Understand the principles of time-travel in event-sourced systems
+- Learn the principles of time-travel in event-sourced systems
 - Project events into read models for sales reporting
 - Enable time-travel by recording and querying historical states
 - Explore both snapshot-based and on-demand time-travel approaches